 7. Remove the dough from the fridge and start cutting it into shapes with a knife or cookie cutters.
 Be creative.
 Stars and diamond shapes work well.
 To use the cinnamon star cutter or round cutter, a bowl of hot water is required.
 Dip the cutter into the water first and in between cutting the shapes.
 This helps to release the cookie easily from the cutter.

-8. Bake in the oven at 320 degrees for 12 to 15 minutes.
+8. Bake in the oven at 320°F for 12 to 15 minutes.
 If possible, it’s best to bake with bottom heat only so that the top stays white and does not discolor.
-The cookie is done when you are gently able to lift the edges of the paper.
-The centre should still be soft and sticky.
+The cookie is done when you are able to gently lift the edges off the paper.
+The center should still be soft and sticky.

-9. Leave to cool for about 30 min before removing from tray.
+9. Let cool for about 30 minutes before removing the cookies from tray.